dannyadkins/anychat/DESIGN.md

 - data is a bit weird: e.g. main branch messages don't have a parentId but branched ones do
 - if you toggle to a different branch, it will have to load the whole branch down to the leaf.
 This seems expected, it just might be bad if the branch is massive.

 I chose `Approach #3`.
 If the user wants to keep the UI state by seeing the branch they're currently on, this can just be cached locally for them.
 Otherwise, loading the original branch seems natural.
 This is currently implemented in `ChatContainer` and `useChat`.
+It works great!

 # API